U.S. embassies attacked in Yemen, Egypt after Libya envoy killed

 At the same time, Mansouri said the United States should have had the wisdom to evacuate its ambassador on the September 11 anniversary as a precaution.

-Yemen, a key U.S. ally, is home to Al Qaeda in the Arabian Peninsula, or AQAP, viewed by Washington as the most dangerous branch of the militant network established by Osama bin Laden.
+Yemen, a key U.S. ally, is home to Al Qaeda in the Arabian Peninsula (AQAP), viewed by Washington as the most dangerous branch of the militant network established by Osama bin Laden.

 "It is a dangerous situation," one resident told Reuters.
-"I cannot wait until the morning to move my family to another neighborhood until the situation is totally calm."
+"I cannot wait until the morning to move my family to another neighbourhood until the situation is totally calm."

 In Nigeria, the government put police on high alert and stepped up security around all foreign missions, also fearing an Islamist backlash, possibly after Friday prayers.